-The Lucknow PS Fair, Lucktoberfest is held biannually, the next being, 2018.
+The Lucknow PS Fair, Lucktoberfest, is held biannually.
 A Fair/School committee is involved in the set-up, marketing and execution of this day with activities planned both from our school community and outside community bodies.
 The money raised goes towards purchasing student resources.